akurudi/Web-Scraping-Tool/README.md

 # Web Scraping Tool

-A tool that can scrape a given URL for useful content like canoncial tags, hreflangs, open graph tags and so on.
-It uses an API server hosted hosted on heroku: https://webscraper-api.herokuapp.com to make it's requests.
+A tool that can scrape a given URL for useful content like canonical tags, hreflangs, open graph tags and so on.
+It uses an API server hosted on heroku: https://webscraper-api.herokuapp.com to make it's requests.
 More information on the API server can be found here: [Web Scraping API](https://github.com/akurudi/Web-Scraping-API).

 Full list of features provided by this app are: